bucsspring2024/final-project-mj/README.md

 ### Features

-1. Add text with customizable color, size, and font
+1. Add your own text with customizable color, size, and font
-2. Add images from various sources
+2. Add locally AI-generated images
 3. Change the background color
-4. Remove text and images if you change your mind
+4. Move or remove text and images if you change your mind
-5. Save your vision board as an image!
+5. Save your vision board as an image to print out and put on your wall!

 ### Classes